February 19, 2026

 The difference now is that AI agents can deliver similar capabilities to funds of any size.
 You do not need a 10-person data team.
 You need a system that monitors signals and scores them against your thesis.
 That is what Ted does.

 Signal-based sourcing is not a replacement for relationship building.
 It is a complement.
 The best VCs combine systematic signal monitoring with deep founder relationships.
 They use signals to find companies early, then use relationships to win the deal.
+In a market where $425 billion flowed into startups in 2025 but deal counts are falling, the funds that see signals first will capture disproportionate value.

 Want to see signal-based sourcing for your fund?
 Get started →